p-grant/data_analysis_portfolio/superstore_analysis_report.md

 - Which products are ordered more frequently using discounts?
 How large are the discounts on orders of certain products?
 - Has the superstore seen more orders in recent years?
 Has the superstore seen more profit?

-While there are many more questions that this data could be used to answer, I believe that these questions will provide valuable insight into areas where the company could improve or capitalize on certain situations.
+While there are many more questions that this data could be used to answer, I believe that answering these questions will provide valuable insight into areas where the company could improve or capitalize on certain situations.
 ## Preparing the Data
 ## Cleaning the Data
 ## Analyzing the Data